The package is located inside a disk image

 .dmg) file (the community version is available here) that contains the MySQL package installer.
 Double-click the file to mount the disk image and see its contents.

-Double-click the MySQL installer package.
-It will be named according to the version of MySQL you have downloaded.
-For example, if you have downloaded MySQL server 5.7.22, double-click
+Double-click the MySQL installer package from the disk.
+It is named according to the version of MySQL you have downloaded.
+For example, for MySQL server 5.7.24 it might be named

 From the Installation Type page you can either click to execute the installation wizard using all defaults, click to alter which components to install (MySQL server, Preference Pane, Launchd Support -- all enabled by default).Note